 Russia CV Writing Guide

 Employment in Russia sounds like an adventure to many people.
-However, work in Russia needs more than just the obvious Russia CV with Russia cover letter writing and translation – it requires methodical preparation for successful passing of a Russian job interview.
+However, work in Russia needs more than just the obvious Russian CV with Russia cover letter writing and translation – it requires methodical preparation for the successful passing of a Russian job interview.
 You will be confronted with problems that probably did not even become apparent to you when you become interested in jobs in Russia.

 Do not underestimate the influence jobs in Russia can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Remember, that after the days of communism, Russia (Russian Federation) is establishing its own national recruitment habits.
 Recruiters shift from the selection based on academic criteria to skills and qualities.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 When applying for work in Russia, you may use either Russian or another foreign language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that not knowing the Russian will put you at a real disadvantage from the local job seekers.